The Excursions of Mr. Brouček to the Moon and to the 15th Century: Musical ideas in the opera

 Overall, Part 2 of the opera, The Excursion of Mr. Brouček to the Fifteenth Century, is distinctly different in musical style from Part 1.
 The starkly different nature of the situations of each part and the several years that separated the actual composition of the two parts are likely reasons for this difference.
 It opens with jarring rhythms and the sounds of warfare.
 Two main themes are present in this introduction that reappear in different forms all through Part 2 (Examples 6 and 7).
 Also present in this part of the opera are Hussite chorales and hymns, one of which can be heard building as Brouček and Domšík go into the Týn Church on the Old Town Square.
 The chorale then culminates in a proud statement in C major.

-One of Janáček's compositional procedures is the significant use of the pitch Ab/G# in the last forty minutes of the opera.
-The key of Ab minor plays an important role in many of Janáček's compositions, including operas, string quartets, song cycles, piano miniatures, sonatas and orchestral works, no matter whether it is found in comic, tragic, funny, serious, or ironic passages.
+One of Janáček's compositional procedures is the significant use of the pitch A♭/G♯ in the last forty minutes of the opera.
+The key of A♭ minor plays an important role in many of Janáček's compositions, including operas, string quartets, song cycles, piano miniatures, sonatas and orchestral works, no matter whether it is found in comic, tragic, funny, serious, or ironic passages.
 He preferred to make use of a single tonal area in scenes of steady emotion, or of a single set of characters on stage.
 This led to his adoption of often assigning a single pitch area to an entire scene, "by which, remarkably, he generates speedy and substantial change and enormous tension and emotion," according to Cooper.
-Though the listener may not easily recognize the frequent use of the pitch Ab/G# as it is clouded by different harmonies, the single pitch plays a crucial role in connecting differing ideas throughout Part 2.
+Though the listener may not easily recognize the frequent use of the pitch A♭/G♯ as it is clouded by different harmonies, the single pitch plays a crucial role in connecting differing ideas throughout Part 2.
 Example 8 points to an ill-tempered Brouček leaping up to Ab on his main point.
-Later in Part 2, as Brouček pleads for mercy during his condemnation scene, he explains that he "wasn't born yet," and that he is "a son of the future," both ending on Ab (Example 9).
+Later in Part 2, as Brouček pleads for mercy during his condemnation scene, he explains that he "wasn't born yet," and that he is "a son of the future," both ending on A♭ (Example 9).

 Critical reception

 Due to the brevity of his motifs and the way Janáček made use of them and their derivatives, a listener may have difficulty finding something to grasp in the music.
 Without some study of the score, the logic of his use of motifs and their developments are not aurally so apparent.
 For this reason, even the well-informed Dmitri Kabalevsky found little in Brouček of which he could sedulously approve.

-Some critics have also pointed out that the moon excursion has a basic flaw in the plot: there is no real “hero” to balance out Brouček, who is the “villain” on the moon.
+Some critics have also pointed out that the Moon excursion has a basic flaw in the plot: there is no real "hero" to balance out Brouček, who is the "villain" on the Moon.
 Richard Bradshaw, who conducted the professional premiere in the United States, said of Brouček, "The two ‘excursions’ have been described as one flawed masterpiece made up of two operas."